zl0531/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 To discover who has authorization to define and manage RCAC, you can use the query that is shown in Example 2-1.

+Example 2-1 Query to determine who has authority to define and manage RCAC

 SELECT

 function\_id,